-With its worldwide coverage and search features, Espacenet offers free access to information about inventions and technical developments from the 19th century right up to today.National patent offices' databases
+With its worldwide coverage and search features, Espacenet offers free access to information about inventions and technical developments from 1782 to today.Open classic Espacenet

-Accessible to beginners and experts, Espacenet contains data on more than 95 million patent documents from around the world.
+Espacenet is accessible to beginners and experts and is updated daily.
+It contains data on more than 140 million patent documents from around the world.
 Supporting information can help you understand whether a patent has been granted and if it is still in force.

 Espacenet is available free of charge, 24 hours a day, 7 days a week.

-It is not intended for bulk data retrieval and users are limited to ten search-related actions per minute.
+It is not intended for bulk data retrieval.
 The service does not support automated searches (robots) and will deny access to any robots it identifies.

 For more details please read our fair use charter.